 Our Last Chance to Protect Loma Portal: The Courthouse

-The School District has begun construction to commercialize Point Loma High School.
-Digging and demolition of portions of the football field began prior to the School Board’s July 12 project approval.
-The first phase calls for 46,036 LED watts (similar to 460,000 incandescent watts) of stadium lights to be installed on four seven-story- tall field poles and four three-story tall poles on the grandstands.
-It also calls for a commercial grade sound system to amplify music and play-by- play calls during practices and games.
-All should be ready to light up and blast through the neighborhood until 11 p.m., any night of the year, by this fall 2016.
+The initial phases call for 46,036 LED watts (similar to 460,000 incandescent watts) of stadium lights to be installed on four seven-story-tall field poles and four three-story-tall poles on the grandstands.
+Concurrently, the district will install a commercial grade sound system to amplify music and play-by-play calls during practices and games.
+All should be ready to light up and blast through the neighborhood until 11 p.m., any night of the year, by this spring 2017.

 We need your help to save PLHS as the neighborhood high school it’s been for 91 years, stop the commercialization, and stop the invasion of homes with light and noise.
 Our neighbors have sued the District to save the field entirely for student use.
 Click here for a copy of the lawsuit.
 But the process is expensive and may take months to reach a binding settlement or judge’s decision.
 Please help Pro Point Loma help our brave neighbors by contributing through PayPal.

 Beware: Distraught neighbors of Clairemont High were forced to move after their stadium lights went up, and their closest homes are located farther from the field than Point Loma’s.
 Watch this short video to see and hear for yourself.

 The newly approved EIR and recent School Board approvals set in motion the following: